UPPMAX/HPC-python/docs/load_run.rst

 Run
 ---

-You can run a python script in the shell by:
+You can run a python script in the shell like this:

 .. prompt:: bash $